raycast/extensions/extensions/easydict/README.md

 - [x] Out of the box, easy to look up words or translate text.
 - [x] Automatically detect the input language and automatically query the preferred language.
-- [x] Provide word rich query information, including basic translation, pronunciation, the types of exams that include the word, multiple parts of speech and explanations, forms and tenses, web translations and web phrases.
+- [x] Provide word-rich query information, including basic translation, pronunciation, the types of exams that include the word, multiple parts of speech and explanations, forms and tenses, web translations, and web phrases.
 - [x] Support automatic query selected text, enabled by default.
 - [x] Support to open the [Eudic Dictionary](https://apps.apple.com/us/app/eudic-%E6%AC%A7%E8%B7%AF%E8%AF%8D%E5%85%B8/id434350458?l=zh&mt=12) and quickly look up words, if installed on your Mac.
-- [x] Quick search query text online, supports Eudic, Youdao dictionary and Google translation.
+- [x] Quick search query text online, supports Eudic, Youdao dictionary, and Google translation.
 - [x] Support automatic playback of word pronunciation, which can be turned on in Settings.
 Use `Cmd + S` to play the pronunciation of words manually.
 - [x] Support Youdao Text to Speech(TTS).
 - [x] Support to sort translation results manually.
-- [x] Support **MacOS system translation**. (_Please see [How to use macOS 🍎 system translation in Easydict?](https://github.com/tisfeng/Raycast-Easydict/wiki/How-to-use--macOS-%F0%9F%8D%8E-system-translation-in-Easydict%3F)_)
+- [x] Support **macOS system translation**. (_Please see [How to use macOS 🍎 system translation in Easydict?](https://github.com/tisfeng/Raycast-Easydict/wiki/How-to-use--macOS-%F0%9F%8D%8E-system-translation-in-Easydict%3F)_)
-- [x] Support DeepL, Google, Baidu, Tencent, Youdao and Caiyun translation.
+- [x] Support DeepL, Google, Baidu, Tencent, Youdao, and Caiyun translation.
 - [x] Support 23 languages.

 Next: